No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Introduction

-This makes responsible AI not only a technical problem but also a philosophical one, concerned with truth, justification, and restraint.
-In that spirit, I take inspiration from Stanley Cavell's description of philosophy as ``education for grown-ups.''
-Technological progress does not merely extend scientific knowledge.
-It reshapes the conditions of everyday life and introduces new demands for self-criticism and responsible acknowledgment.
-Here, Cavell's distinction between \textit{knowing} and \textit{acknowledging} \citep[pp.~238--266]{cavell2002knowing} offers a helpful perspective.
-It is not enough for AI systems to generate outputs that happen to be correct.
+Responsible AI is a technical and philosophical challenge, concerned with truth, justification, and restraint.
+Technological progress reshapes the conditions of everyday life as much as it extends scientific knowledge, creating new demands for self-criticism and responsible acknowledgment.
+In this spirit, I draw on Stanley Cavell's description of philosophy as ``education of grownups'' \citep[p.~125]{cavell1979claim} and especially on his distinction between \textit{knowing} and \textit{acknowledging} \citep[pp.~238--266]{cavell2002knowing}.
+For AI systems, correctness alone is not enough.
 In high-stakes domains, outputs must be presented in a form that can be acknowledged as a claim upon us.
 Such a claim demands reasons, permits refusal, and invites revision by exposing its grounds to challenge and accountability.
+The deeper ambition, then, is to transpose Brouwer's intuitionist discipline of exhibited construction into machine speech.
+Since machines cannot supply the lived experience or acknowledgment that grounds responsible saying, categorical output should be mediated by publicly contestable certificates of entitlement.

-Smith and Cavell would likely agree that the deeper remedy is educational as well as technical.
-What is needed is a shared practice of learning how to acknowledge claims and how to refuse them under conditions where authority is easy to simulate and harder to justify.
-Methodologically, \textit{philosophers} may read the ensuing formalisms as the algorithmic grammar of justification, while \textit{machine learning practitioners} should treat the philosophy as the normative specification demanding those formal constraints.
+Hence, the response must be educational as well as technical.
+It requires a shared practice of learning when to acknowledge claims and when to refuse them in contexts where authority is easy to simulate and difficult to justify.
+What follows articulates an algorithmic grammar of justification, translating the philosophical argument into a normative specification for machine speech.